 Continuing appointment is the appointment to a position of academic rank which shall not be affected by changes in such rank and shall continue until resignation, retirement, or termination.
 It is granted by the Chancellor after recommendation by the President.
 Faculty are eligible upon completion of seven years of service in the academic rank of Assistant Professor, Senior Assistant Librarian, Assistant Librarian.
 Faculty in the ranks of Professor, Associate Professor, Librarian, or Associate Librarian are eligible upon initial appointment or thereafter (upon the completion of three consecutive years of service, further employment must be on the basis of continuing appointment).

-Management/Confidential professional appointments (administrative) are at the discretion of the President and are not represented by a union.
 The M/C group, as defined by the Taylor Law, includes New York State employees with a variety of backgrounds and expertise, encompassing a broad range of occupations.
 In this group are policy-making managers, middle managers, and specialists in fields as diverse as education, law, computer science, medicine, administrative support, and law enforcement.
 The Taylor Law, while it authorizes collective negotiations for most of New York State's public employees, does not permit M/C employees to organize or to bargain collectively on terms and conditions of employment due to the nature of the work their positions require, as defined by that law.
-More information can be found at NYS Governor's Office of Employee Relations (GOER).
+Resource: SUNY Policies of the Board of Trustees.

 An appointment may not be offered to a new employee without completing a search or obtaining a search waiver from Equity and Diversity.

 Permanent (Policies of the Board of Trustees, Title C)